 Content Editor

-Surfer AI credits (buy more here)
+Surfer AI

 You can write manually (here’s how →) or use Surfer AI to generate articles faster (and still optimize for SEO).

 Start with a solid content idea.
-Use Topical Map to find article topics that are designed to rank.
+Use the Topical Map to find article topics that are designed to rank.

-Option 1: From Topical Map (recommended)
+Option 1: From the Topical Map (recommended)

-Open Topical Map
+Open Topical Map.

-Find an idea you want to cover (we recommend starting with the Recommendations tab)
+Find an idea you want to cover (we recommend starting with the Recommendations tab).

 Topical Map will auto-fill your location and device settings, as well as keyword and competitors guidelines.